Disney: The Emperor's New Groove

 - Jerk with a Heart of Gold: ...and develops into one of these.

-- Kiss of Life: Directly called as much by Kuzco.
+- Kiss of Life: Directly called as much, if sarcastically, by Kuzco.

 Yzma: Why, I'm his third cousin's brother's wife's step-niece's great aunt. [beat] Twice removed.